Managed IT

 UCaaS: Security & Compliance

-There’s no doubt that cybersecurity is a major concern for SMBs, particularly after the surge in cyberattacks targeting small businesses.
-With nearly half of all cyberattacks aimed at them, savvy organizations are always looking for ways to tighten security and increase data protection.
+There’s no doubt that cybersecurity is a major concern for modern businesses.
+With the sophistication of today’s cyberattacks, savvy organizations are always looking for ways to tighten security and increase data protection.

 However, now that more data is being kept in cloud-based systems, there’s been an increase in the technological development of security protections specifically designed to minimize the risks of hacking, DDoS attacks, malware, and more as they relate to data in the cloud.